cloudify-cosmo/docs.getcloudify.org/content/installation/bootstrapping.md

 #### Minimal Requirements

 Cloudify Manager must run on a 64-bit machine with a RHEL/CentOS 7.x or higher platform, and requires at the very least 2 vCPUs, 4GB RAM and 5GB of free disk space.
 These are the minimal requirements for a Cloudify Manager to run, and are only sufficient for demos and development.
-You need to provision larger machines to actually utilize the Manager's capabilites.
+You need to provision larger machines to actually utilize the Manager's capabilities.

 #### Bootstrap Validations